SynapseSL/MoreWeapons/README.md

 3. Restart/Start your server.

 ## Warning
-If you are using the old Tranquilizer Plugin you have to remove it or bugs may occure
+If you are using the old Tranquilizer Plugin you have to remove it and delete the tranquilizer config section or bugs may occure